Westvleteren Brewery: International reputation

 Many beer drinkers rank Westvleteren 12 among their favourite beers.
 The 8 and the Blonde also rank highly on beer-rating websites.

-In June 2005, when Westvleteren 12 was again highlighted as "Best Beer in the World", news organizations followed this up and articles appeared in the international press, highlighting the beer ranking and the unusual business policies.
-In 2014 it was rated best beer in the world by Ratebeer.com.
+In June 2005, when Westvleteren 12 was ranked as "Best Beer in the World" on Ratebeer.com, news organizations followed this up and articles appeared in the international press, highlighting the beer ranking and the unusual business policies.
+In 2014 it was again rated best beer in the world by Ratebeer.com for the fourth year in a row.

 Following these events, interest in Westvleteren's output increased and stories appeared of the abbey's stock being low, forcing the monks to reduce the amount of beer sold to each customer.
 In an interview, monk Mark Bode explained that the abbey had no intention of increasing its production, despite demand: "We make the beer to live but we do not live for beer."

 Despite the popularity, the monks of St Sixtus have continued to decline almost all interview and visit requests, and have not enjoyed all of the attention they have received.
 Non-monastic visitors to the abbey are usually turned away, instead being directed to the visitor's centre opposite where there is information about the abbey and brewery.
 They have stated their desire to only produce as much beer as needed to finance the community.